Skip Navigation

 Pelvic health diagnosis and screening

-You will receive pelvic health therapy from licensed physical therapists and occupational therapists at The University of Kansas Cancer Center who have had additional training to manage pelvic health concerns.
+You will receive pelvic health therapy from licensed physical therapists and occupational therapists who have had additional training to manage pelvic health concerns.
 Our team has extensive and specialized training to treat all genders for pelvic health issues related to the prostate, bladder, bowel and sexual health systems.
-We also have physical therapists who specialize in lymphedema and general cancer care.
+We also have physical therapists who specialize in lymphedema and general cancer rehabilitation.

 Our role as pelvic health therapists varies depending on the type of cancer you’ve been diagnosed with, the forms of treatment you’ve received and your personal needs.
 If you’re having surgery that is likely to affect pelvic function, we can evaluate and educate you prior to and after your surgery to aid your rehabilitation.
 If you’re having pelvic radiation treatment, we can inform you about tissue changes associated with radiation and self-management options to decrease the impact of radiation to your pelvic health systems.
 We can also actively treat you with manual therapy and exercise.